EduardoAndreu/clean-cut/README.md

 ---

 **Note**: Developed and tested on macOS with Premiere Pro 2025.
-Windows/Linux compatibility not guaranteed.
+Windows compatibility not tested.